 Package conflicts:

 Create a fresh environment and install all packages at once rather than incrementally.
+Specify the conda-forge channel explicitly if needed.

 Best Practices